evan-brass/regex-html/README.md

 }
 ```

 Since our pull function returns a boolean, we can use short circuit evaluation to chain calls to pull and stop when one consumes some input.
 It's kinda like choice in parser combinators.

+One complication of using this pull function is not being able to break out of the loop, which is why there's this silly run variable.

 This get's us past our first test which doesn't have any text nodes:
 ```html